chainbound/echo-docs/docs/5-change-log.md

 ## [0.3.0] - 2023-09-27

 - Added full websocket support: you can now optionally use websockets instead of HTTP for all endpoints
-- Added `echo_sendPrivateRawTransaction` endpoint: send a raw transaction directly to block builders
+- Added `eth_sendPrivateRawTransaction` endpoint: send a raw transaction directly to block builders
 - Added `echo_status` endpoint for testing and stauts checks
 - Fixed a bug with the `x-flashbots-signature` request header failing for some users
 - Removed blocknative as a builder (they shut down their builder service)